MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-dataset-refresh.md

     :::image type="content" source="./media/mobile-apps-dataset-refresh/power-bi-app-dataset-list.png" alt-text="Screenshot of dataset list page in the Power BI mobile app." border="false":::

 1. Tap the dataset you want to refresh.
 The Dataset info page opens, showing some details about the dataset.
-If there was a refresh failure, you can tap **Show more** to display failure details.
+If there was a refresh failure, you can tap **See more** to display failure details.
 You'll be able to copy the details to facilitate investigating the failure.

     :::image type="content" source="./media/mobile-apps-dataset-refresh/power-bi-app-dataset-info-page.png" alt-text="Screenshot of dataset info page in the Power BI mobile app." border="false":::